SCRT-HQ/VaporShell/docs/glossary/Add-VSCodeDeployDeploymentGroupAlarm.md

----
-layout: glossary
-title: Add-VSCodeDeployDeploymentGroupAlarm
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSCodeDeployDeploymentGroupAlarm

 ## SYNOPSIS
-Adds an AWS::CodeDeploy::DeploymentGroup.Alarm resource property to the template
+Adds an AWS::CodeDeploy::DeploymentGroup.Alarm resource property to the template.
+The Alarm property type specifies a CloudWatch alarm to use for an AWS CodeDeploy deployment group.
+The Alarm property of the  CodeDeploy DeploymentGroup AlarmConfiguration : https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-codedeploy-deploymentgroup-alarmconfiguration.html property contains a list of Alarm property types.

 ## SYNTAX